mariosebasco/MSR_Final/README.md

 ### adc.c
 Read value from the ADC on the PIC32

-### mux.c
-Mux the value going into the ADC.
-So far this includes which pressure sensor is read, as well as which whisker.

 ### pot.c
 Control over the MCP4561 potentiometer using I2C.
 The potentiometer is used to control the pressure the pump outputs.